Symondson Surname

 Where Does The Last Name Symondson Come From? nationality or country of origin

-Symondson is most common in England.
-It may appear as:.
-For other potential spellings of this last name click here.
+The surname Symondson is found most frequently in England.
+It may also be found as:.
+For other possible spellings of Symondson click here.

 How Common Is The Last Name Symondson? popularity and diffusion

-The last name is the 1,252,959th most frequently used surname internationally, borne by around 1 in 39,606,228 people.
-The last name Symondson is mostly found in Europe, where 86 percent of Symondson are found; 86 percent are found in Northern Europe and 86 percent are found in British Isles.
+This last name is the 1,252,959th most commonly held family name worldwide.
+It is borne by around 1 in 39,606,228 people.
+The last name is mostly found in Europe, where 86 percent of Symondson are found; 86 percent are found in Northern Europe and 86 percent are found in British Isles.

 Symondson Family Population Trend historical fluctuation

-The occurrence of Symondson has changed through the years.
-In England the share of the population with the surname increased 392 percent between 1881 and 2014 and in The United States it increased 200 percent between 1880 and 2014.
+The prevalency of Symondson has changed over time.
+In England the number of people carrying the Symondson surname grew 392 percent between 1881 and 2014 and in The United States it grew 200 percent between 1880 and 2014.

 Symondson Last Name Statistics demography